Skip to content

 Citing within MS Word

-To enable in-text citations you will need to use Write-N-Cite or the new Reference Citation Manager (RCM).
+To enable in-text citations you will need to use Reference Citation Manager (RCM) or Write-N-Cite (for older computers pre-2016).

 If you are using your own computer